CarolinaMoraes/CarolinaMoraes/README.md

 I'm Carolina, but you can call me Carol!
 I'm a 24 year old software engineer.
 Curious about tech and always looking for the best way to develop products and improve experiences.

+🎓 Education

-🎓 Education: graduated technician in System Development at SENAI and college graduated in "Análise e Desenvolvimento de Sistemas" (System Analysis and Development) at Instituto Federal de São Paulo (IFSP), Brazil
+Graduated technician in System Development at SENAI and college graduated in "Análise e Desenvolvimento de Sistemas" (System Analysis and Development) at Instituto Federal de São Paulo (IFSP), Brazil

 🧰 Toolbox